 We work with you to find a teacher that meets your needs, level and learning style.
 Our teachers are committed to crafting a unique learning plan for each of their students.

 We have teachers who work with students as young as 3 years old through adults.
 Contact us and we will find the teacher who is right for you.

 Do You Offer Suzuki Lessons?

-Welcome to City Strings & Piano!
-I'm Dominic, and I lead our amazing team of teachers in New York City.
+When you contact us for lessons in your home, our music education specialists will help you find the perfect teacher for you or your child.
+We have assembled a fantastic team of teachers dedicated to helping you meet you or your child’s musical goals.
 They are all active musicians in New York and have degrees from the city's renowned music institutions.
 Teaching is an important part of their work, and they love sharing their talents with students of all ages.

 Lessons in your home are ideal for the busy New York family, and we love making lessons convenient for you so that you can fit music into your life!
 Our friendly and fun teachers use Suzuki and traditional methods for lessons with beginners, kids or adults.
 Our teachers can come to you throughout Manhattan and to many parts of Brooklyn and Queens.
 Send us a message and we'll connect you with a great teacher who works for your schedule.

 We also offer the option of bringing all the materials you need right to your home, including violin rentals.
 We will discuss your needs when you contact us and you can decide what is right for you.

 Our New York City studio hosts semi-annual recitals with professional piano accompaniment in a convenient Midtown location.
 Recitals are a great time for students to share their progress with friends, family and each other!